msherif4/kodo/docs/source/misc.rst

 Contact Us
 ----------
-There are several ways in which you may contact us.
-The following links to the typical
+There are several ways in which you may contact us:

  * Questions about libraries or the technology used may be redirected to our mailing list (the mailing list is hosted on Google Groups) you may view the